 Another key notion in CRT is racialization, which is manifested through racial projects and racial stacking.
-Stacking refers to the process of consciously or unconsciously applying racially motivated stereotypes to individuals/groups, and making decisions based on their perceived abilities; these stereotypes 'stack' athletes of colour within certain positions (Kilvington, 2019).
-Along similar lines, 'racial projects' occur in sports such as coach ideologies about physicality and intellectual abilities (Omi & Winant, 2002).
+Stacking refers to the process of consciously or unconsciously applying racially motivated stereotypes to individuals/groups, and making decisions based on their perceived abilities; these stereotypes "stack" athletes of color within certain positions (Kilvington, 2019).
+Along similar lines, "racial projects" occur in sports such as coach ideologies about physicality and intellectual abilities (Omi & Winant, 2002).
 Such stereotypes promote biological differences and racialized binaries, and influence resource allocations.
 For Hylton (2010), sport itself can be viewed as the sum of racial projects, which are explicit and covert, individual, institutional and societal, routinized and ad hoc.
-Indeed, there are many examples of 'racial projects' whereby resources are organised and allocated according to racial lines, yet in seemingly 'natural' ways.
-'Racial projects' were highlighted by Black players across a number of sports and their exclusion from administration and management roles in Long and Hylton's (2002) study (Burdsey, 2007; King, 2004).
-Along similar lines, Burdsey's (2007) study on the exclusion of British Asians from the English Premier League, could be described as a 'racial project'.
+Indeed, there are many examples of "racial projects" whereby resources are organized and allocated according to racial lines, yet in seemingly "natural" ways.
+"Racial projects" were highlighted by Black players across a number of sports and their exclusion from administration and management roles in Long and Hylton's (2002) study (Burdsey, 2007; King, 2004).
+Along similar lines, Burdsey's (2007) study on the exclusion of British Asians from the English Premier League, could be described as a "racial project."
 Burdsey (2011) notes that the marked absence of British Asians from the majority of sports at elite level is striking.
-Burdsey (2010, 2011) demonstrates how the cultural positioning, representation, and treatment of young British Asian, especially Muslim, men in English first-class cricket - as the most significant racialized Others - is both product and producer of their representation in wider British society.
+Burdsey (2010, 2011) demonstrates how the cultural positioning, representation, and treatment of young British Asian, especially Muslim, men in English first-class cricket-as the most significant racialized Others-is both product and producer of their representation in wider British society.
 In the context of football, Kilvington (2019) points out that British Asians are not only excluded from the playing field but also from coaching and management.
-Studies demonstrate the exclusion of Black and Asian individuals from coaching and management positions within European football too (Bradbury et al., 2011; Bradbury, 2013, Bradbury et al., 2014).
+Studies demonstrate the exclusion of Black and Asian individuals from coaching and management positions within European football too (Bradbury, 2013; Bradbury et al., 2011, 2014).
 The research literature (Ahmad, 2011; Burdsey, 2007; Ratna, 2011) highlights the disparity between the high levels of British Asian participation in a recreational capacity and their alienation and exclusion from the higher echelons of the game as players, coaches, and administrators, both for men and women.